mixmint/opnsense-captive-portal-template/README.md

 - CSS declarations have been improved, rtl support has been improved
 - Particles.js has been abandoned, **Vanta.js** has been implemented in its place - thanks and respect to [@tengbao](https://github.com/tengbao/vanta) - great job!
 The following effects are available: **birds**, **cells**, **fog**, **globe**, **halo**, **net**, **rings** and **waves**, which can be configured in a simplified way in settings.json in the **animate** key as the preferred **effect**, its **params** and the **preset** of the declared effect.
-- Slovak translation included - thanks to [@Gouster4](https://github.com/Gouster4)
+- Slovak translation included - thanks to [@Gouster4](https://github.com/Gouster4).
-- Optimizing the code of javascript functions
+- Optimizing the code of javascript functions.
-- Splitting CSS into smaller portions, nesting CSS selectors
+- Splitting CSS into smaller portions, nesting CSS selectors.
-- Blocking the ability to log into the system for a specified period of time, after a specified number of possible attempts
+- Blocking the ability to log into the system for a specified period of time, after a specified number of possible attempts.
-- Logo update for OPNsense v25 - many thanks for the update and vigilance to [@OctoCharm](https://github.com/OctoCharm)
+- Logo update for OPNsense v25 - many thanks for the update and vigilance to [@OctoCharm](https://github.com/OctoCharm).
-- Language selector layout modified
+- Language selector layout modified.
-- New translations generated using AI for multiple languages
+- New translations generated using AI for multiple languages.
-- Expanded digital accessibility support (**WCAG**)
+- Expanded digital accessibility support (**WCAG**).
+- Introduced a new interactive Accessibility Tour Guide (TourGuide) compliant with WCAG 2.1 AA.

 ## What I plan to change: